chrka/drlnd-p2-continuous-control/README.md

 - Windows (32-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/one_agent/Reacher_Windows_x86.zip)
 - Windows (64-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/one_agent/Reacher_Windows_x86_64.zip)

 ## Training and Running the Agent

-To train the agent, use the `train.py` program which takes the Unity environment and optional arguments to experiment with various parameters.
+To train the agent, use the `train.py` program which takes the Unity environment, and optionally locations of output files and/or a random seed.

 ```shell
 (drlnd) $ python train.py --help